google/santa/docs/index.md

 * [**Certificate-based rules, with override levels:**](concepts/rules.md) Instead of relying on a binary's hash (or 'fingerprint'), executables can be allowed/blocked by their signing certificate.
 You can therefore allow/block all binaries by a given publisher that were signed with that cert across version updates.
 A binary can only be allowed by its certificate if its signature validates correctly but a rule for a binary's fingerprint will override a decision for a certificate; i.e. you can allowlist a certificate while blocking a binary signed with that certificate, or vice-versa.
 * **Path-based rules (via NSRegularExpression/ICU):** Binaries can be allowed/blocked based on the path they are launched from by matching against a configurable regex.
 * [**Failsafe cert rules:**](concepts/rules.md#built-in-rules) You cannot put in a deny rule that would block the certificate used to sign launchd, a.k.a. pid 1, and therefore all components used in macOS.
 The binaries in every OS update (and in some cases entire new versions) are therefore automatically allowed.
 This does not affect binaries from Apple's App Store, which use various certs that change regularly for common apps.
 Likewise, you cannot block Santa itself.
-* [**Components validate each other:**](binaries/index.md) Each of the components (the daemon, the GUI agent, and the command-line utility) communicate with each other using XPC and check that their signing certificates are identical before any communication is accepted.
+* [**Components validate each other:**](binaries/index.md) Each of the components (the daemons, the GUI agent, and the command-line utility) communicate with each other using XPC and check that their signing certificates are identical before any communication is accepted.
 * **Caching:** Allowed binaries are cached so the processing required to make a request is only done if the binary isn't already cached.

 ## Documentation overview